+TRAINING PLAN:

-TRAINING PLAN: The Department of Children and Family Services (DCFS) supports staff development and provides training that supports the goals and objectives of the 2010-2014 Child and Family Services Plan (CFSP).
+The Department of Children and Family Services (DCFS) supports staff development and provides training that supports the goals and objectives of the 2010-2014 Child and Family Services Plan (CFSP).
 The training and staff development plan addresses Title IV-B programs and Title IV-E requirements and other training needs, objectives, and initiatives that reflect the ever changing nature of staff training and development.
 The training plan is based on providing legally required training, feedback and input from employees, university partners, foster parents, adoptive parents, and other stakeholders.
 In addition, this plan also addresses the Program Improvement Plan (PIP) and the identified training needs.

 This training plan is supported by the use of child welfare trainers, regional trainers, university partners, the Louisiana Child Welfare Workforce Development Project (LCWCWP) and other stakeholders.
-The Department utilizes Titles IV-E and IV-B funding and Title XX-Social Services Block Grant (SSBG) funds for allowable training and administrative costs.
+The Department utilizes Titles IV-E, IV-B funding and Title XX-Social Services Block Grant (SSBG) funds for allowable training and administrative costs.
 The non-federal match includes state general funds and in-kind funds.
 Full implementation of this plan is contingent up funding and resources.

 Training Needs Assessment: To assist in determining specific training needs, a needs assessment will be conducted statewide in FFY 2013 with staff, federally recognized tribal partners, foster parents, adoptive parents, and other stakeholders.
 DCFS will seek information in order to develop a comprehensive training plan.
 The data collection will assist in the development of curricula, as well as, the training delivery process (i.e. computer-based courses, Modular Object-Oriented Dynamic Learning Environment (MOODLE), duration of training, etc.).
 The information from the training needs assessment will be captured in an Excel spreadsheet each fiscal year and utilized by the Child Welfare Training Unit in the development of specialized training curricula.
 A plan will be developed to meet the training needs once identified.
-The training staff will partner with the LCWCWP, the Court Improvement Project (CIP), university partners and utilize other resources to respond to the needs identified.
+The training staff and/or Child Welfare Training Academy will partner with the LCWCWP, the Court Improvement Project (CIP), university partners and utilize other resources to respond to the needs identified.
 At this time, training staff envisions the administration of a needs assessment every two to three years.

 Statewide Training: The Department offers various training opportunities to staff throughout the year and provides a competency-based child welfare curricula.
 The Department implemented a 24-week new worker training model which encompasses basic and specialized training content.
-This training is offered 4-6 times per year depending on the need.
-Other opportunities for training are through conference participation which also creates opportunities for staff to collaborate with other service providers.
+In the past this training was offered 4-6 times per year depending on the need.
+Beginning in July 2013, this training was offered monthly to ensure new employees received training timely and prior to receiving case assignments.
+Other opportunities for training are provided through conference and workshop participation which also creates opportunities for staff to collaborate with other service providers.